 MatchWorks’ Deadly Yakka program is paving the way for indigenous job seekers to find meaningful work.

-Since launching in the Melbourne suburb of Preston in February 2014, Deadly Yakka has gone from strength to strength and the program is now offered nationally.
+Since launching in the Melbourne suburb of Preston in February 2014, Deadly Yakka has gone from strength to strength and we have run more than 35 programs across Australia.

-Give us a call on 1300 13 23 63 or contact us to find out more or register.
+Give us a call on 1300 13 23 63 or contact us to register or find out more.

 FROM WELCOME CEREMONY TO REAL WORK

 Each Deadly Yakka program starts with a smoking ceremony to welcome clients, trainers and employers.
 Clients then take part in a three-week program which coaches participants about ways to present themselves to employers to help them gain and keep work.

 Guest speakers include employers and representatives from indigenous organisations.
 Topics cover:

 • Job search strategies to secure interviews and placements